-Huay Nam Dang National Park is about 70 kms north of Chiang Mai.
-It takes about 1,5 hours to drive from Chiang Mai to Huay Nam Dang / Mae Taeng.
+Huay Nam Dang National Park is about 70 km north of Chiang Mai.
+It takes about 1,5 hours to drive from Chiang Mai to Huay Nam Dang

-Huay Nam Dang National Park was declared a protected area in 1995 and covers 179,5 square kilometers.
+Huay Nam Dang National Park was declared a protected area in 1995 and covers 179,5 square kilometres.
 It was the 81st national park of Thailand.

-Huay Nam Dang / Mae Taeng boasts a wide variety of activies including bamboo as well as rubberboat rafting, zipline, mountain biking and elephant riding.
+The Huay Nam Dang / Mae Taeng area boasts a wide variety of activities including bamboo as well as rubber boat rafting, zipline, mountain biking and elephant riding.
 The Mae Taeng River has some of the best bamboo rafting in Thailand.

-The highest peak, Doi Chang at 1,962 meters above sea level, is the vital source of important streams, which flow into the Pai, Ping and Taeng rivers.
+The highest peak, Doi Chang at 1,962 meters above sea level, is the vital source of essential streams, which flow into the Pai, Ping and Taeng rivers.

-there are some beautiful viewpoints along road 1095 from Mae Malai to Pai such as the Doi Kiew Lom viewpoint from where you can see Doi Luang Chiang Dao and a sea of clouds in the morning.
-Another great viewpoint is the summit of Doi Chang.
+There are some beautiful viewpoints along road 1095 from Mae Malai to Pai such as the Doi Kiew Lom viewpoint from where you can see Doi Luang Chiang Dao and a sea of clouds in the morning.
+Another great view is the summit of Doi Chang.

-Huay Nam Dang has deciduous dipterocarp forest, bamboo deciduous forest and mixed deciduous forest that are all fairly typical of Northern Thailand.
-At higher elevations tall pine trees of the Pinus Merkusii (two-needled pine) and the Pinus Kesiya (three-needled pine) variety are common
+Huay Nam Dang has deciduous dipterocarp forest, deciduous bamboo forest and mixed deciduous forest that are all fairly typical of Northern Thailand.
+At higher elevations tall pine trees of the Pinus Merkusii (two-needle pine) and the Pinus Kesiya (three-needled pine) variety are common

 There are no royal projects in this area.